iamsajidjaved/SEOIndexer/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

+## Support
+For any issues or questions, contact the developer in the Footer section below.

 ## License
 This project is licensed under the MIT License.

+## About me
+Developed by **Sajid Javed**, an automation expert and SEO specialist with deep knowledge of advanced and secret techniques in search engine optimization.
+For support or work inquiries, contact:
+- **Email**: engr.maliksajidkhan@gmail.com
+- **WhatsApp**: +971503973612